grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 In the following example, we are stripping the 'A-' prefix from field names.
 In the before image, you can see everything is prefixed with 'A-':

-{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-before-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" >}}
+{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-before-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series with full series names" >}}

 With the transformation applied, you can see we are left with just the remainder of the string.

-{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-after-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" >}}
+{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-rename-by-regex-after-v11.0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series with shortened series names" >}}

 This transformation lets you to tailor your data to meet your visualization needs, making your dashboards more informative and user-friendly.